Emergency Management Assistance Program

 EMAP provides funding to First Nations communities so they can build resiliency, prepare for natural hazards and respond to them using the 4 pillars of emergency management:

 - responsive to the unique strengths and customs of First Nations communities

 - adaptive to the evolving challenges resulting from emergency events

 The program also provides funding to provinces, territories and non-government organizations to support on-reserve emergency management.

-Since 2005, reimbursements from EMAP to First Nations communities have steadily increased, in some years by more than 5 times the 2005 to 2006 amount.
+Since 2012, reimbursements from EMAP to First Nations communities have steadily increased, in some years by nearly 5 times the 2012 to 2013 amount.
 Find out more details in the graph of costs reimbursed.

 Mitigation and preparedness

 Project funding is available for First Nations-led emergency management preparedness and non-structural mitigation and FireSmart initiatives, such as:

 - training opportunities

 Structural mitigation infrastructure projects are funded by the Capital Facilities Maintenance Program and the First Nations Infrastructure Fund.